Pet CVs for renting: how to get a landlord to accept your pet (2026)

 A woman smiles while holding a fluffy dog.
 A man stands in the background holding a box in a bright room.
 It looks like the couple is moving into a new home.

 A pet CV is a neat summary of your pet’s personality.
 It includes everything from their behaviour and health to their past experiences and training.
-It’s not quite as formal as the CVs we’d use when applying for a job, but it can include things like references.
+It’s not quite as formal as the CVs we’d use when applying for a job, but it should include things like references.

 Do landlords need a pet CV?